Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 processor might require that you re-submit an authorization request and include a

 request for capture in the same message.
-For more information, see Processing a Capture.
+For more information, see Capture.

 Follow these steps to process a pre-authorization: